knyghtmare/Electrifyre/README.md

 ## About Add-on

-A Single-Player camapign for the [Battle for Wesnoth](https://www.wesnoth.org/) turn-based strategy game with the goal of introducing the Aragwaithi faction to players.
+A Single-Player campaign for the [Battle for Wesnoth](https://www.wesnoth.org/) turn-based strategy game with the goal of introducing the Aragwaithi faction to players.
 It has 7 scenarios and is mostly aimed for beginners.

 ### Campaign Specifics

 - Type: SP Campaign
 - Beginner (Tutorial Difficulty)
-- Veteran players might enjoying playing on the higher difficulties
+- Veteran players might enjoy playing on the higher difficulties
 - Campaign Length: 7

 ## Dependencies